alexandrosstergiou/Squeeze-and-Recursion-Temporal-Gates/README.md

 In the structure, any items enclosed in angle brackets should be changed to the correct dataset name, class names and video ids.
 The three standard elements that should remain the same across any dataset are:
 - **jpg**: The the container folder for all the classes in the dataset.

-- **frames.db**: The SQL database specific for each video that contains all the frames in the format of `ObjId`: which should be a string containing the video filepath alongside the frame number and `frames` that encapsulate all the data.
+- **frames.db**: The SQL database specific containing all the video frames in the format of `ObjId`: which should be a string containing the video filepath alongside the frame number and `frames` that encapsulate all the data.
 The SQL table should also be called `Images`.

 - **n_frames**: A file that should only include the number of frames for the video for quick access.